MoNezhadali/database_engineering/11-Database-Engines.md

   - Level 1 - 6
 - As files grow large levels are merged
 - Used in **Bitcoin** core blockchain, AutoCad, Minecraft.

+Note: In some sense we can say, LevelDB does not update and only inserts.
+This is because SSDs are super-fast with insertion and reads.
+More comprehensively:

+LevelDB is based on a Log-Structured Merge Tree (LSM Tree), which means:
+- Data is always appended first to an in-memory structure (memtable) and a write-ahead log.
+- Eventually, it is flushed to disk in sorted files (SSTables).
+- These SSTables are immutable — once written, they are not changed.

+What Happens When You **Update**?
+When you write a key that already exists, LevelDB:
+- Does not update the existing SSTable, because they are immutable.
+- Instead, it inserts a new version of the key (with a newer sequence number) in the memtable or newer SSTable.

+Reads return the latest version by scanning from memtable down through the levels.

+Older versions remain until they're eventually discarded during compaction.

+## RocksDB

+- Facebook forked LevelDB in `2012` to become `RocksDB`
+- Transactional
+- High Performance, Multi-threaded compaction
+- It has many features not present in `LevelDB`
+- MyRocks for MySQL, MariaDb, and Percona
+- MongoEocks for MongoDB

+## Postgres

+The database engine for PostgreSQL is PostgreSQL itself — it's a complete, standalone database management system with its own storage engine and execution engine, unlike some other systems (e.g., MySQL) that can be used with multiple storage engines like InnoDB or MyISAM.